10 best side dishes to serve with a curry

 There’s something uniquely nourishing about a dhal, and we can't think of many other ways of elevating a humble pulse to such dizzying flavour heights.
 However, achieving true dhal success means it’s not as simple is picking up the first bag of pulses you see.
 Some dhal recipes require split lentils, and others need them whole.
 Then there are different colours to choose from, with red (masoor), black (urad) and green lentils holding different flavour and texture qualities.
 Try our satisfying creamy black dhal with crispy onions for a warming feast of flavours.

 On the other hand, chana dhal is actually made from chickpeas, while toor dal is made from yellow-coloured split pigeon peas.
-If this all sounds a bit complicated, you can’t go wrong with a moong dhal makhani which uses mung beans that are cooked in milk, and gently spiced.
+If this all sounds a bit complicated, but you can’t go wrong with a moong dhal makhani which uses mung beans that are cooked in milk, and gently spiced.
 Although, as you’re cooking with dried pulses, pre-soaking and slow-cooking is key.
 If you’re eating curry in a hurry, we do have a cheat’s version – our 20-minute lime & coconut dhal is made from canned lentils.
-For another classic dhal made with moong beans – and known for its anti-inflammatory properties – try our khichdi recipe.
+For another classic dhal made with mung beans – and known for its anti-inflammatory properties – try our khichdi recipe.

 6. Potatoes

 Spuds carry plenty of flavour, are abundant and fill you up quick-time, so it’s no wonder they’re popular in Indian cooking.
 There’s no definitive recipe for spicy Bombay potatoes, although we have a few tasty variations.
 Our simple spicy potatoes have peas woven through for added veg credentials.
 Sag aloo means spinach and potato (in fact, wherever you see aloo on a menu, you know you’re talking tatty), and this classic side dish will contain a blend of spices, garlic and ginger, fried in a pan with potatoes until soft.
-Similarly, aloo chaat is a popular street food dish, comprised of crispy potato cubes, fried in spices, dressed in a date and tamarind sauce, then topped with a coriander relish and pomegranate seeds.
-If you’re a fusion fan, try our Indian oven chips – these wedges are flavoured with turmeric, fennel seed, garlic and ginger, and they’re the optimum shape for scooping up sauces.
+Our roasted aloo gobi combines roasted cauliflower and potatoes for a delicious side dish to accompany a meat curry.

 7. Greens

 Our Gujurati cabbage recipe has a deep spice profile and contains asafoetida, a pungent root that should be used sparingly but is a gateway spice into Indian cuisine.
 Or whip up a bowl of the takeaway favourite, saag paneer for a heartier side, spiced with turmeric and garam masala.
 Paneer cheese is neutral in flavour, so good for taking up spices and frying it gives a delicious crispy texture.
-If you want to ditch the dairy, our Indian spiced greens can be made with any leaves you can lay your hands on.

 8. Samosas